RetroDECK/ES-DE/THEMES-DEV.md

 It's recommended to use a proper code editor for theme development, such as [VSCode](https://code.visualstudio.com) with the [Red Hat XML extension](https://github.com/redhat-developer/vscode-xml).

 A general comment regarding SVG graphic files is that fonts are not supported by the LunaSVG library so these need to be converted to paths in order for them to get rendered inside ES-DE.
 In Inkscape the relevant command is named _Object to Path_ but there should be equivalent functionality in other vector graphics editors.

+Another general remark is that Linux almost always uses case-sensitive file systems (that's sometimes true for macOS as well).
+Therefore it's a good idea to always name files with lowercase characters only.
+Also make sure to regularly test on Linux if that's not your primary operating system.

 Table of contents: